The 10 best account management books every account manager should read

 |Show and Tell: How Everybody Can Make Extraordinary Presentations This is not a book about Powerpoint.
 Dan Roam strips back the art of presentation to the basics we learned in kindergarten Show and Tell The entire book is doodles.
 It’s such a fun and easy read but because of the way it’s graphically presented – it’s very memorable.
 Dan tells you how to understand your audience and build your presentation on a foundation of truth and using storytelling and visuals to give your message impact.
 As an Account Manager, you will be presenting.
 That’s a fact.
 If that’s outside your comfort zone, this book is perfect because it teaches you the fundamentals in how to convey your message by finding the passion in your presentation.|

-Don’t have time to read this list of the best account management books?
-Take a career shortcut and download – the free account management career development action plan that reveals 8 essential skills every account manager needs and a 25 point action plan to master them:
+While we’re on the subject of leadership, check out Career Quest – the free account management career development action plan that reveals 8 essential skills every account manager needs and a 25 point action plan to master them: